byrongaspard/ATTiny416_Sensor_Board/README.md

 ## Hardware Design

-The first step in hardware design was selecting a microcontroller.
+The first step in this hardware design was selecting a microcontroller.
 I chose the ATTiny416 because of its interesting formfactor.
 It comes in a very small (3x3mm) VQFN package while still providing a lot of the common/core Atmel peripherals found on larger microcontrollers.
+The USART and SPI peripheral were used in this projet.
 This microcontroller also supports multiple logic levels, including 3.3V.
-The ATTiny416 is also very easy to integrate into a design as it requires almost no supporting peripheral hardware.
+The ATTiny416 is also very easy to integrate into a design as it requires almost no supporting external hardware.

-I purchased an [ATTiny416 XPLAINED NANO](https://www.microchip.com/en-us/development-tool/attiny416-xnano) development board to support initial software development while I was waiting for my PCB to be manufactured.
+I purchased an [ATTiny416 XPLAINED NANO](https://www.microchip.com/en-us/development-tool/attiny416-xnano) development board to support initial software development while I was waiting for my PCB to be manufactured/delivered.
 I would also modify this board later to act as an external programmer for the ATTiny416 on my custom circuit card.

-### Power OR Spice Modeling
+### Power

 ![LTSpice Schematic](Pictures/Power_OR_SPICE_Schematic.png)

 ![LTSpice Results](Pictures/Power_OR_SPICE_Results.png)

+### USB to UART

+The FT230 was selected to provide the USB to UART interface.
+This FTDI chip was chosen primarily for it's price.
+The FT230 datasheet recommended input USB data line filtering capacitors and termination resistors which were added to the design.
+LEDs were also added to CBUS1/2 on FT230 to serve as Tx/Rx indicators.

+The FT230 uses 5V logic levels on the USB inputs to comply with USB standards, but the UART output logic levels are configurable from 1.8-3.3V via the VCCIO input.
+The FT230 includes an internal 3.3V LDO on the 3V3OUT pin that can be connected directly to the VCCIO pin to provide the required 3.3V output logic levels.
+However, it is possible that the FT230's 3.3V regulator is outputting a higher voltage that the circuit card's main TPS7B6933DBVR LDO.
+Therfore, the output of the design's main 3.3V LDO (TPS7B6933DBVR) was connected to the FT230's VCCIO input, instead of connecting the FT230's 3V3OUT.

+Jumper resistors were included between the ATTiny416 and FT230 to support isolating the components if needed for debugging.
+Jumper resistors were also added to allow the FT230's 3V3OUT to be connected to VCCIO instead of TPS7B6933DBVR if needed.

+## SPI Flash

 ### PCB Design, Layout, and Manufacture